awssecwestafrica/community-processes/README.md

 * The names of all our leaders are available publicly

 ### CORE Leadership
-* The CORE leadership is made up of six people (three males and three females)
+* The CORE leadership is made up of seven people (four males and three females)
   * David Okeyode
   * Imoh Etuk
   * Olajumoke Toriola